json-schema-org/conference/CONTRIBUTING.md

-## Contributing to the JSON Schema Website
+## Contributing to the JSON Schema Conference Website

 This document outlines how you can get involved and help improve the JSON Schema website.
 We appreciate all contributions!